Blackbackofficial/information-retrieval-systems/README.md

 ./internal/lab2/main
 ```

-*made in C++ due to the peculiarities of the language
+*made in C++ due to the peculiarities of the language (I just wanted to make my life difficult.)